 This fine album is basically a refinement of the previous release’s aims, with some of those overblown touches toned down.
 It’s leaner and more powerful, though in some ways the sorrow is ramped up, if that were even possible!
 Perhaps more measured would be a good way to put it, and hence more devastating.
 Silly reviewers again called it “alternative” or “Floydian” but really this is an excellent progressive metal album (okay, the elegant instrumental closer “2000 & Gone” is pretty Floydian).
 This is a far superior album for a number of reasons; Alternative 4 is trying far too hard and eagerly to integrate interesting and creative touches, perhaps to establish an artistic identity.
 Here the band expertly combines big metal riffs and a number of absolutely killer, creative guitar leads from Daniel Cavanagh with softer textures and less melodrama.
 Vincent Cavanagh’s vocal style is not as affected, bringing out the natural clarity of his voice (and he has an astonishingly pure voice).
 The production is great overall.
 There are a number of great songs, such as the riffery and big chorus of “Pitiless” (and some nice phasing in the midsection), the dramatic goth-rock of “Deep” and the dark folk power ballad “Anyone, Anywhere”.
 But the “highlight”, so to speak, is the great “One Last Goodbye“, which concerns the death of the Cavanagh bros’ mother.
 It’s truly sad that it took such a tragedy to provide us with an incredible song and performance, but it really is breathtaking, not just for the heartwrenching emotion expressed, but in the way you can feel their totally focused quest for perfection in every single note played and arranged; one of the finest, purest vocal performances you’ll ever hear, and one of the most emotive, carefully constructed guitar solos I’ve had the privilege of hearing.
 A perfect elegy that the brothers should be, and one would hope are, very proud of.
 It took me a while to get on board with this album but I now find it one of the band’s finest, and definitely the artistic culmination of their early years.
 Plus it rocks in several places too!

 I guess you could call most of Anathema’s albums “transitional”, since the band is constantly progressing and evolving (a very good thing), but this one is definitely trying for something new.
-And not in the best way, alas.
-Clearly Anathema wanted to head in a new direction even further away from metal but had not found their niche in the modern progressive world alongside the likes of Porcupine Tree.
+Clearly Anathema wanted to head in a new direction even further away from metal but had not found quite their niche in the modern progressive world alongside the likes of Porcupine Tree.
 Back around the millennium the world was still reeling from the impact of Radiohead having the temerity to actually bring art-rock into the mainstream, and lots of people were influenced by this.
-I really do think that seeped into Anathema (particularly V. Cavanagh, whose vocals are often a bit too cute for me here), and while it makes for a decent listen of an album, it feels a bit like a different band — an “alternative” one, genre-wise, very much of its time, like, say, Travis, rather than one blazing its own trail.
-Yet.
-But there are some good songs; “Leave No Trace” is a good folk-rocker with a lilting vocal melody and “Release” also features some great harmonies.
-In fact, when the album is mellow and restrained, it’s quite successful; it’s the almost punky alt-rock numbers (“Panic” and “Underworld”) that limit its appeal and date it, in my opinion.
-Such songs simply weren’t the band’s forte.
-If you become a completist, you’ll get this album, though.
+I really do think that seeped into Anathema (particularly V. Cavanagh, whose vocals take on a less dramatic, metal-influenced timbre here), and while it makes for a very decent listen of an album, it feels a bit like a different band — an “alternative” one, genre-wise, very much of its time, like, say, a more philosophical Travis.
+But there are some very good songs; “Leave No Trace” is a lovely folk-rocker with a lilting vocal melody and “Release” also features some great harmonies.
+In fact, when the album is mellow and restrained, it’s quite successful; it’s the almost punky alt-rock numbers (“Panic” and “Underworld”) that might date it a touch, in my opinion.
+Still, it’s miles ahead, intellectually and spiritually, of the alternative bands of the era.

 This album is revered by many fans and it certainly is quite the leap in style, if not lyrical content.
 While I think many of the songs are wonderful, there are places where it doesn’t work so well, so I would not call it a perfect release (I mean, those are hard to come by, let’s face it).
 Nonetheless, this album really finds the Cavanaghs and drummer John Douglas spreading their wings as writers and arrangers into new areas that only the likes of the aforementioned Radiohead and Porcupine Tree were heading in (amongst popular bands, that is).
 That is, a revival of rock as serious artform, with expansive arrangements and ambient music flourishes to really stimulate the heart and mind — and that required an attention span and a serious mindset to appreciate.
 A slight decrease in overall gloom did help, too.
 Still, it’s very melancholy and moody … the arrangements often meander, which takes some getting used to, as on the opener, “Harmonium“.
 The experimentation with dynamics in Vincent’s style do as well.
 There are spectacular things here, though: a success in creating an atmosphere of high drama in “Flying“, with its insistent, repetitive guitar melody; another touching song of bereavement sung by Daniel, “Are You There?” (“One Last Goodbye” part II, maybe).
 Lee Douglas, John Douglas’s singing sister, makes her proper debut here on the title track and is as lovely-sounding as she would remain in future, even if the song is an underwhelming blues number.
 While some songs, like “Electricity”, veer pretty close to the soft-rock end of the Brit-pop spectrum, the rocker “Pulled Under at 2000 Metres a Second” also kind of sticks out amongst all these moody slow burners, but several great songs make the album a worthy listen.
 And there was a third Cavanagh added to the mix in bassist Jamie!